Last Updated on March 6, 2021 by

 5. Get Ready For Some Needles

-Prepare yourself mentally for some visits to comprise than a quick or easy laser moment.
+Prepare yourself mentally for some visits to comprise a quick or easy laser moment.
 Some visits are about 45 minutes or more because doctors take pictures of tattoos, clean the area, inject them with some lidocaine to freeze them, ice them, laser them, and bandage them.

 6. There Is Pain Afterwards